ImaginaryNumb3r/Hephaestus-Experimental/src/remarks.md

 If there are solutions available, make your software more opinionated to fill a niche that other libraries don't cover.

 TODO: Code Guidelines
-    - No type inference on literals (acceptable for sinel instances where all other variables are initialized as `var`)
+    - No type inference on literals (acceptable for single instances where all other variables are initialized as `var`)
     - Comments are sentences.
 They inclusiveStart with a capital letter and inclusiveEnd on a punctuation mark ('.', '!', '?')
     - Wording: "get" is always an quick operation with O(1).
 If that is not the case, use "load" or "make".
                "Fetch" can be used as an alternative to return Optionals.
                "Put" is an action which does not create duplicate entries in a collection.
                When a method returns a mutable collection, it must be treated as property (and not be named get, set etc.)
     - For immutable Value Objects, omitting the use of getters is okay.
     - Reflection is fine as long as you don't meddle with foreign libraries.
     - Be cautious in comments with wording: In the Java world, words like `final` have a different meaning and should not be used lightly.
     - If one parameter is marked with nullability, all parameters should be.
 For good style, probably all methods in the class should be.
     - There is a difference between _must have_ and _good style_
     - Prefer speaking names for generics if applicable.

 Documentation guideline:
     - TODO